UC-OSPO-Network/templates/CONTRIBUTING-template.md

 ## Ways to Contribute

-[TODO: ]
+[TODO: edit this to reflect the kinds of contributions you'd like to receive for your project]

-We welcome many different types of contributions including:
+We welcome many different types of contributions, including:

 - New features
 - Builds, CI/CD